orangejuice/blog/data/activity/movie-甲方乙方-1997/record.en.md

     Ge You, Liu Bei
 ---

-A group of famous actors are unbridled and imaginative, while the extras' acting skills are awkwardly embarrassing, the smoking scene never stops.
-The plot is absurd but also delicate, we can feel that the creators are seriously expressing themselves in their own way.
-Although it has a very humanistic aura, despite the fact that they are genuinely trying to act, despite the fact that the plot progresses calmly, the story is too unrealistic to hold much appeal.
-Not until the last shot, after ages of buildup, does it finally reveal its guts, intending to express the dilemmas and sorrows in the hearts of cultured people.
+A group of famous actors delivering authentically fantastical performances, alongside average passersby with awkwardly painful acting.
+The smoke never stops.
+The plot is nonsensically delicate, revealing a sense of meticulousness and serious self-expression from the creators.
+While it has the breath of real life and the actors genuinely strive in their performances, pushing the plot forward calmly, the story remains too unrealistic and lacks compelling views.
+It is only in the final shot that the long buildup finally unfolds, illuminating the inner conflicts and sadness of the cultured individuals.